xpostudio4/edx-documentation/en_us/shared/building_and_running_chapters/building_course/setting_up_student_view.rst

  summary page.

-After grades and certificates are finalized, students see the course end date on their personal **Current Courses** dashboards, as shown in the following examples.
+After grades and certificates are finalized, students see the course end date on their dashboards, as shown in the following examples.

 * If grades and certificates are not yet finalized, students can see the course end date and a message: